DataStax-Academy/workshop-crud-with-python-and-node/README.md

 Ok, now that you have a database created the next step is to create a table to work with.

-**✅ Step 2a.
-Navigate to the CQL Console and login to the database**

 In the Summary screen for your database, select **_CQL Console_** from the top menu in the main window.
 This will take you to the CQL Console with a login prompt.

 <img width="1000" alt="Screenshot 2020-09-30 at 13 51 55" src="https://user-images.githubusercontent.com/20337262/94687448-2aff1c00-0324-11eb-8aa6-516185d01ce8.png">